cobalthq/cobalt-product-public-docs/content/en/Integrations/webhooks.md

      - Use a unique name and URL for each webhook you create.
    - **Authentication Token**: Your [token](#before-you-start) required to authorize API requests that Cobalt sends to your URL.
 1. When ready, select **Save**.
-1. We send a test API request to the specified URL to validate your webhook.
+1. We send a test event to the specified URL to validate your webhook.
 The webhook becomes active once the validation is complete.
-   - If the validation fails, we’ll disable your webhook within 24 hours.
+   - If the validation fails, we’ll deactivate your webhook within 24 hours.
 See [Troubleshoot Webhooks](#troubleshoot-webhooks) for more information.

 ![Create a webhook in the Cobalt UI](/integrations/CreateWebhook.png "Create a webhook in the Cobalt UI")